withastro/astro/.changeset/nice-pets-tie.md

 "astro": patch
 ---

-Fixes an issue where a streaming SSR responses sometimes failed with "`iterator.result`" is not a function" on node-based adapters.
+Fixes an issue where streaming SSR responses sometimes failed with "`iterator.result` is not a function" on node-based adapters.